NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 **Feature notes**

 - (1) Doesn't affect project files.
-Use the `dotnet.exe` CLI tool instead.
+Use the dotnet SDK CLI tool instead.
 - (2) Works only with `packages.config` file and not with solution (`.sln`) files.
 - (3) Various advanced package features are available through the CLI only as they aren't represented in the Visual Studio UI tools.
 - (4) Works with `.nuspec` files but not with project files.